Acquired Brain Injuries are damage that happens to the brain after birth. This damage may also be called a traumatic brain injury.

 The brain is essential in forming who we are and how we communicate and move.
 Once a traumatic injury occurs there are a variety of changes that can happen to the body.
 It’s common for those with an ABI to have trouble with memory, concentration, information processing and problem solving.
 Some people may also find it hard to talk to others and control emotions.

 Brain injuries can affect a person physically, which may make it hard to move or balance.

 There are a range of acquired brain injury support services available to those living with or caring for someone with an ABI.

-These services can include the coordination of supports, building skills, engagement in the community and assistance at home.
+These services can include the coordination of supports and assistance at home.

 To learn more about the services available for you, please get in touch with our team for a chat about your needs.

 You can also learn more about a selection of our services below.